S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 ---

-**2.3 Update ChainID in `frontend/public/script.js` File**
+**2.3 Update ChainID in `front-end/public/script.js` File**

-To ensure that your frontend connects to the Sepolia chainID, follow these steps to replace all occurrences of "1303" with "11155111" in the `frontend/public/script.js` file.
+To ensure that your front-end connects to the Sepolia chainID, follow these steps to replace all occurrences of "1303" with "11155111" in the `front-end/public/script.js` file.

 **Manual Method:**

-1. Open your text editor and navigate to the `frontend/public/script.js` file.
+1. Open your text editor and navigate to the `front-end/public/script.js` file.

 2. Locate the first occurrence of "1303" and position your cursor at the beginning of the number.